simondilhas/practice_circle/docs/howto/organize/creating_a_circle.md

 Speak simply:
 > "Welcome.
 This is our first session as a practice circle.
 We're here to train attention, honesty, and compassion.
 We're all beginners at this specific format, including me.
 There's no teacher here.
 We'll learn together.
 >
-> I've prepared based on the Charta, but after today, we'll decide together how to proceed.
+> I've prepared based on the Manifesto, but after today, we'll decide together how to proceed.
 For now, let's follow the basic structure."

 **2. Brief Introductions (10 min)**